 Synthetic material – Vegan

 An engineering plastic made with Derlin – Mixed Vegan

 A thermoplastic polymer – Vegan

 Synthetic fabric made from a polymer called acrylonitrile – Vegan

 Very thin strands of fiber – Vegan

 Important Things To Mention About Guitar Picks

 1) Most Guitars Contain Animal Products and Are Not Considered Vegan

 If you really want to go vegan, you’ll have to be aware that guitars are made with animal parts in some cases.
 The nut, for example, is sometimes made with bone although TUSQ is becoming more and more popular all of the time.

-As a matter of fact, whenever I go into guitar or music shops, I find they most commonly have TUSQ products for sale and not bone.
+Whenever I go into guitar or music shops, I find they most commonly have TUSQ products for sale and not bone.
 Additionally, there was a time when inlays were made from abalone and pearls, but that would be far too expensive now for most consumers.